GREENTIMINA Menstrual Waste Calculator – Why Your Period Habits Might Be Hurting the Planet

 Wearing a period cup isn’t some form of suffering you’ll have to endure on behalf of the planet.
 It’s easier than sorting your plastics and metals, and more comfortable than lugging a big bag of glass bottles to the recycling center.

 We know switching feels like a big step, and that’s why we’ve got a whole section of Intimina product reviews to give you an inside peek into life with a menstrual cup.
 Don’t take it from us!
-These ladies are proof that switching saves you dough while giving you a monthly boost of Eco-conscious confidence.
+These firsthand experiences show that switching saves you dough while giving you a monthly boost of eco-conscious confidence.

-Save those baby turtles and nab yourself a new BFF that’ll turn your period into an act of Eco-heroism.
+Save those baby turtles and nab yourself a new BFF—all while totally transforming your period for the better!